 This is any benefit that you may be offered to encourage you to take part in a market research project (previously also sometimes referred to as ‘honorarium’).

 BHBIA Guidelines recommend that the amount should be appropriate to the nature of the market research, the time involved and your role.
-Pharmaceutical companies have internal thresholds for incentive payments being offered, to ensure that these cannot be perceived as promotional.
-These will vary from company to company and are adjusted overt time, which results in variation in the incentive amounts you may be offered to take part.
+Pharmaceutical Companies have internal thresholds for incentive payments being offered.
+These are referred to as FMV and are set to ensure that Pharma companies are fully compliant and transparent.
+They establish FMV to ensure each HCP's compensation is fair and reasonable as no company wants to be seen as offering kickbacks to physicians.
+These will vary from company to company and are adjusted over time which results in variation in the incentive amounts you may be offered to take part.

 The researcher must tell you when you can expect to receive the incentive, and honour this.

 This is used to identify suitable participants (based upon pre-determined selection criteria) for a market research exercise.
 The screening process is there to make sure that the market research is relevant to you.
 It also helps researchers to make sure that they interview a cross section of different people in order to fully understand the topic (i.e. they may have ‘quotas’ – numerical restrictions on the different categories of respondents to ensure that the analysis is conducted for a representative range of healthcare professionals with a range of specific experience with patients and treatments).